Back to docs

 sync: false (Pro only)

 Keep sensitive files local-only.
-Files with sync: false are indexed and searchable but never uploaded to the cloud, even with Pro cloud sync enabled.
+Files with sync: false are indexed and searchable but never uploaded to Stray Cloud, even with Stray Cloud enabled.

 strayfiles: